aappddeevv/scalajs-reaction-app.g8/src/main/g8/README.md

 Your awesome react app!

 # Background
-scalajs-react and javascript/typescript integrated project.
+scalajs-reaction and javascript/typescript integrated project.
 Bundling via webpack.

-The main scalajs-react project is located at [github](https://github.com/aappddeevv/scalajs-react).
+The main scalajs-react project is located at [github](https://github.com/aappddeevv/scalajs-reaction).

 This scalajs-react is different than the jpgolly/scalajs-react and a few others that have the same name.
 This React facade uses the [ReasonReact API](https://reasonml.github.io/reason-react).
-This API is now based exclusively on hooks.
+This API is now based exclusively on function components and hooks.

 ## Input sources